andrewsimpson4/ParsaModel.jl/README.md

 where $Z_{mj} \sim \text{Categorical}(\pi_{m1}, \pi_{m2}, \dots, \pi_{mK_m})$.
 See the [paper](https://apple.com) for more details on Parsa Models.
 The package has $8$ core functions and $6$ additions functions which in totality allow one to define a large class of different models for model-based clustering, classification, and general patter recognition problems.

 ---
- ⚠️ This package assumes a moderate understanding and desciminant analysis and mixture models.
+ ⚠️ This package assumes a moderate understanding and discriminant analysis and mixture models.
 Checkout this [book](https://math.univ-cotedazur.fr/~cbouveyr/MBCbook/) on Model-Based Clustering and Classification for more information on this class of models.

 ⚠️ This package is currently under development and may be unstable.
 It is suggested to be used with caution at this time.